raisasalsabily/raisasalsabily/README.md

 <br><br>

 ## About Me
-- ⚡ Interested in Web development
+- ⚡ Interested in web development
-- 🙊 少しだけ日本語が話せます!

 <br>